Faith7406/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script  reverse its input. this script displays all users and their home directories, sorted by users. finds all empty files and directories in the current directory and all sub-directories.
+this script  reverse its input. this script displays all users and their home directories, sorted by users. finds all empty files and directories in the current directory and all sub-directories. this script lists all the files with a .gif extension in the current directory and all its sub-directories